cjdbarlow/bedside-notebook/assessment/env/major.md

 	* Critical to determining speed of mobilisation
 	* Senior paramedic should assume role of ambulance commander
 		* Should find fire (who generally have *control*), and thereby form a forward *command* post
+		* Will be *acting silver command* until arrival of senior ambulance personnel
+		Ideally only one HOTO will occur to avoid missed information in handover.
+		* On completion of handover, will generally become a bronze commander
 	* Junior paramedic will maintain communications with control
 	Acts as communications officer.
 	* Should **not become involved with casualty treatment**